Saturday, September 12, 2015

 • Upstarts enriched by corruption and speculation :

 The Second Empire is known for bling, corruption and the exponential rise of inequality.
-Among its first acts: forbidding unions.
+Immediate act: forbidding unions.

-It has become fashionable to stress its modernity, but the Industrial Revolution would have brought that regardless of regime.
+It has become fashionable to stress its modernity, but the Industrial Revolution would have brought that no matter what the regime.

 .